 T: (785) 532-5950

-Tim de Noble, AIA has served as dean of the College of Architecture, Planning & Design at Kansas State University since 2009.
+Tim de Noble, FAIA has served as dean of the College of Architecture, Planning & Design at Kansas State University since 2009.
 Prior to arriving at K-State, de Noble served as head of the Department of Architecture at the Fay Jones School of Architecture at the University of Arkansas and before that taught at Syracuse University.
 In addition to teaching studio and technology courses, de Noble has extensive teaching experience in Italy and Mexico.

-He was recently named an ‘Icon of Education’ by Ingram’s Magazine, received the chapter artist award from the K-State Chapter of the Phi Kappa Phi Honor Society, was cited as one of the 25 Most Admired Educators for 2016/17 by Design Intelligence Magazine, and was named 2016 Architecture Advocate of the Year by the American Institute of Architects Kansas City Chapter.
+He was recently named an ‘Icon of Education’ by Ingram’s Magazine, received the chapter artist award from the K-State Chapter of the Phi Kappa Phi Honor Society, was cited as one of the 25 Most Admired Educators for 2016/17 and 2017/18 by Design Intelligence Magazine, and was named 2016 Architecture Advocate of the Year by the American Institute of Architects Kansas City Chapter.